Rony163/city-hospital-limited/README.md

 ## Description

-In this project, you can see our services and take an apointment.
-For talking apointment you need to must login or registration otherwise you can not take apointment or you can't see our services details.
+ In this project, users can see our services and take an appointment.
+For talking appointment, you must need to login or register otherwise you can not take an appointment or you can't see our service details.

-* You can check our services
+* Users can check our services
-* You can take an apointment
+* Users also can take an apointment
-* You can see the doctors list of our hospital
+* For talking appointment user need to login first
-* You can easily register if you are new here
+* If you are new here you can easily register
-* Also you can contact with us
+* User can see the doctors list of our hospital